Xiphoseer/sdo-tool/docs/signum/documents.md

 footer area would expand with the footnotes.

 The page content is placed on a relatively granular grid, with different vertical and horizontal resolution.
-Every unit of vertical resolution (line) represents 1/54 of an inch, every unit of horizontal resolution (microstep) represents 1/90 of an inch.
+Every unit of vertical resolution (raster-line) represents 1/54 of an inch, every unit of horizontal resolution (microstep) represents 1/90 of an inch.

 A line could have a maximum of 250 characters in *Signum!2* or 182 characters in *Signum!1*[^1].
 Characters are stored with their [font-modifiers](./font-modifiers.md),